 Fantasy Springs is the colossal port themed to Frozen, Tangled, and Peter Pan under construction at Tokyo DisneySea.
-This covers everything you need to know: official opening date, likelihood of soft openings, concept art, progress video, ride & restaurant details, and answers to common questions.
-(Updated November 1, 2023.)
+This covers everything you need to know: official opening date & invitation previews, likelihood of soft openings, ride & restaurant details, and answers to questions.
+(Updated December 11, 2023.)

 Oriental Land Company, the owner and operator of the Tokyo Disneyland and DisneySea in Japan, is embarking on the most ambitious expansion project of its parks in over two decades with Fantasy Springs.
 This large scale expansion features multiple rides, restaurants, retail, and a luxury hotel.
 It has a blockbuster budget of 320 billion yen, which is over $2 billion USD.